blkws/parslex/README.md

 ![Alt text](https://github.com/blkws/parslex/blob/master/screenshots/crypto.png?raw=true "Micro-Finance")

 The Blockchain/Microfinance form enables any user to fund a grower.
 The funding is done by providing the grower public id and the amount.
+RFID/NFC for coins and Strand from grower

 # System Architecture

 ![Alt text](https://github.com/blkws/parslex/blob/master/screenshots/weed-ui-kit-roccano.jpg?raw=true "App Chart") Sign Up should be similar to the UI Kit, with the user email and password, the next registration page would be similar to the Grower registration.
+The Grower page would show more info in relation to Grower ID/Retail location

 DESKTOP WOULD FOCUS ON MORE INVENTORY CONTROL.
 LOCATION CODE TXT REMOVED FOR PRIVACY IN CODE